nycko123/TweeEditor/README.md

 # TweeEditor
 A simple text editor made by Qt

-# This app is completely free to use

-Under GNU General Public License v3.0
+# Under Mozilla Public License 2.0

-# This app was produced by TweeChalice and Linhk
+# This app was produced by TweeChalice

-  Linhk: Find improvements and improvements

-  TweeChalice: Writing of main functions and frameworks

   If you have some problems to let us know, please write your problems in 'Issues'.

+#  If you copy this project and create your own package with it, You MUST use the same license and show the details where the project comes from.